WITH VIDEO: Stay safe but stay busy with these area events

 Share some laughs

-The Kenosha Comedy Club, located in the Wyndam Garden Hotel at 5125 Sixth Ave., has two shows this weekend featuring Chicago comedian Ralphie Roberts.
+The Kenosha Comedy Club, located in the Wyndam Garden Hotel at 5125 Sixth Ave., has two shows this weekend featuring comedian Ralphie Roberts.
+He’s described as “clever and clean.
+He tackles subjects such as his Italian family, culture, sports and technology with equal agility, taking angles you never considered but instantly identify with.
+He has a quick wit and an eye for funny.”
 Shows are 8 p.m.
-Friday and Saturday (March 12-13).
+Friday and Saturday (March 19-20).
 Tickets are $24 for two and are sold only in pairs to help with social distancing.
 Go to www.hap2it.com.